 Strategies for Creating the Top of the Funnel

-Like traditional marketing, you want to attract as many targeted visitors as you can.
-Another goal here is to use content that’ll be relevant to your target audiences.
+Like traditional marketing, you want to attract as many targeted visitors as possible.
+Another goal here is to use content relevant to your target audiences.
 For example, if you own a cleaning business, you want to attract everyone with a home or office to your business.

 Using social media is one of today’s best tactics to attract people to your business website.
 The various social media platforms are also free and easy to use.
 The challenge here is creating creative, shareable, and valuable content.